Yawolf/yocingo/README.md

 ## How it Works?
 Well this is a complete implementation of the Telegram Bot API it Elixir, and it is really easy to use the fuctions.
-Let's see:
+Let's see\:

 ### get_me
     A simple method for testing your bot's auth token.